-End Credits #70: Cinema's 2017 Lost Treasures Martin Landau, George A. Romero
+End Credits #70: Cinema's 2017 Lost Treasures Sam Shepard, Jeanne Moreau, John Heard, Martin Landau, George A. Romero

 These are some of Cinema's sad departures of 2017 taken from my personal notes soon after the tragic events took place: